 • Best for: Multi-layer tear-offs and small commercial roofs

-We set the 30-Yard Bin for larger tear-offs to skip a second haul-out and keep crews moving.
+We set the 30-Yard Roll-Off for larger roof tear-offs to keep crews moving without extra hauls.

 Asphalt Shingle Weight and Tonnage Planning

-When you mix shingle debris with framing or sheathing offcuts, we route the container to a general C&D debris service—not the standard roofing line.
-This keeps your site compliant, and it ensures we handle the materials at the right facility.
+If you mix shingle debris with framing or sheathing offcuts, we route the container to our general c&d debris service—not the standard roofing line.
+Keeping these material streams separate allows us to maintain efficient processing for every job site in Peoria.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition